Tips for Managing Social Life with a Colostomy

 sweede

-I can imagine your husbands situation to be very different, as you mentioned that he has blockages 7-10 times a year, for a start this is an unusually high amount of blockages, and the underlying cause really must be diagnosed if you husband is to get back to any resemblence of normality.
-Blockages are an agonising experience, i have had a couple over the years and lass, i wouldn't wish them on my worst enemy.
-The pain comes in waves and in my "male" opinion, it's the closest thing that we males will experience that comes anywhere near to childbirth lol.
+I can imagine your husband's situation to be very different, as you mentioned that he has blockages 7-10 times a year.
+For a start, this is an unusually high amount of blockages, and the underlying cause really must be diagnosed if your husband is to get back to any resemblance of normality.
+Blockages are an agonizing experience; I have had a couple over the years and lass, I wouldn't wish them on my worst enemy.
+The pain comes in waves and, in my "male" opinion, it's the closest thing that we males will experience that comes anywhere near childbirth, lol.
+As blockages occur, a whole range of embarrassing situations have a tendency to occur also, as before, after, and during the blockage the bowel is simply trying to do its normal thing but can't because it is being blocked by something from what I can gather from your posts, on a 6-weekly cycle.

-Perhaps motivating your husband to take part in a sponsored event to raise money for a Cancer/ Ostomy group in your area may be the break through that he needs, that way he doesn't actually have to tell any one, they all know as they have read about it and are sponsoring him, lol.
-Your local Ostomy chapter may help you with this, http://www.ostomytoronto.com/ .
+Perhaps motivating your husband to take part in a sponsored event to raise money for a Cancer/Ostomy group in your area may be the breakthrough that he needs.
+That way, he doesn't actually have to tell anyone; they all know as they have read about it and are sponsoring him, lol.
+Your local Ostomy chapter may help you with this, http://www.ostomytoronto.com/.

 Gray Logo for MeetAnOstoMate